anakin4747/yocto-tooling/README.md

 still the default value of "nodistro" which was set by like 788 in `bitbake.conf`.

+We can also specify a recipe with `-r` to get recipe specific variables:

 ```sh
 # maybe you want to quickly see where you are getting your kernel sources from
 bitbake-getvar -r virtual/kernel SRC_URI